 While there’s no doubt that both Cook and Bezos’ teams intended to drive sales with their ads, it’s clear that that wasn’t the only thing on their minds when they went to the drawing board.

 A good brand is able to convey the human value of what your products and services provide.
 For example, if you’re a startup in the FinTech space, your purpose is not to profit from fees on investments, but to empower your customers to lead more fulfilling lives.
 Convey that higher purpose whenever and wherever you tell your story.

 Empathy is about standing in someone else’s shoes, feeling with their heart, seeing with their eyes.
 Chances are you did this when you created your product and service.
 And if not, you may want to go back to the drawing board.
 When you tell your company story — in the media, on television or any form of brand storytelling and writing — illustrate the real problems that you are solving for people.

 5. Embrace video

 While both of these campaigns ran primarily on television, they have extended their lifespan on YouTube.
 “Frankie’s Holiday” has been viewed on Apple’s Youtube channel over 7 million times since the commercial first aired on television.
 Between April 2015 and November 2015, the amount of average daily video views on Facebook doubled from 4 billion video views per day to 8 billion.
-On top of that, 51.9% of marketing professionals worldwide named video as the type of content with the best ROI.
+On top of that, Adobe reports that 51.9% of marketing professionals worldwide named video as the type of content with the best ROI.
 Quite simply, if your content strategy doesn’t include video, you’re missing the boat.

 Next time you want to sell your business to someone, whether they’re a potential customer or an investor, remember that you aren’t selling a product or service, but rather the story behind it.
 If you can do that, you’ll have a much better chance of standing out from the crowd and ensuring your success.